Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Detailed System Design

-Given the plans in selected flying directions within a period, drones can adapt their assignments by selecting appropriate plans in response to changes in task targets, enhancing their adaptability in dynamic environments.
+Given the plans in selected flying directions within a period, drones can adapt their allocations by selecting appropriate plans in response to changes in task targets.
 In this process, the agents of drones improve their plan selections via tree communication.
 Specifically, each agent obtains the aggregated choices, i.e., the aggregated plan $P^{-u}(a^u, t)$, from other agents, and chooses one of the plans $P^u(a^u, t, l)$ such that all choices together $P^u(a^u, t) + P^{-u}(a^u, t)$ add up to match a target $\mathcal{R}(t)$.
 The target is used to steer each drone to sense over a unique cell during a timeslot, thereby avoiding the simultaneous sensing of multiple drones within the same cell, i.e., preventing over-sensing and under-sensing.

 The purpose of coordination is to match the aggregated plans of all agents to the target while minimizing the energy cost $E(a^u, t)$ of the plan selected by the drone.
 The cost function for each agent is formulated using the root mean square error (RMSE):